 Samaritans local helpline: 01245 357357 (Chelmsford & Mid-Essex area) 01206 561234 (Colchester & North Essex)

 Samaritans national helpline: 116 123

 The Samaritans offers a listening service to those going through a personal crisis and wanting to talk about their despair or suicidal feelings.
-There’s someone to talk to 24 hours a day.
+There’s someone to talk to 24 hours a day and it is open to anyone.
 Calls made to the national helpline are charged at local call rates from anywhere in the country.